Uniform random generation of large acyclic digraphs: Markov chain method

-The Markov chain method is very elegant, as no particular knowledge of DAGs is required apart from checking whether the graphs remain acyclic, which can be done in a time of the order between $n$ and the number of edges (typically around $n^2$) and on average in a time of order $n\log(n)$ \cite{ar78,mdb01}.
-The issue is how quickly the chain converges.
+The main issue for the applicability of the method is how quickly the Markov chain converges.
 The longest path is between a DAG with the most arcs ($L$) and the same graph with all the edges reversed.
 Therefore after $2L$ steps we obtain an irreducible transition matrix $U=T^{2L}$, whose elements though are far from uniform.
 To illustrate this non-uniformity, we consider the extreme elements of $U$.
-Moving along the longest path, removing all the arcs in $L$ steps has a transition probability of $L!/n^{2L}$, and the same for adding them back due to the symmetry.
-The $L$ additions and deletions can be ordered in $\binom{2L-2}{L-1}$ ways, though the probability of different orderings is lower.
-This leads to a minimum transition probability $<(2L)!/n^{4L}$ which is actually smaller than $1/a_n^2$, much less than the required uniform value of $1/a_n$.
+Moving along the longest path, consider first the transition probability of going from any DAG with $L$ arcs to the empty DAG with none.
+Removing all the arcs in $L$ steps has a probability of $L!/n^{2L}$.
+Adding arcs to arrive at the DAG with all the arcs reversed has the same probability due to the symmetry.
+The transition probability of the single path moving through the empty DAG is then $(L!)^2/n^{4L}$.
+Other paths exist as the $L$ additions and deletions can be ordered in $\binom{2L-2}{L-1}$ ways, with the first and the last step fixed as an addition and deletion respectively.
+The probability of moving along the other paths corresponding to different orderings is however lower.
+Hence the minimum transition probability, which is the minimum element of $U$, is

+which is actually $< 1/a_n^2$, much less than the required uniform value of $1/a_n$.
+For comparison the ratio between the probabilities of the most and least likely DAGs, which can be interpreted as a measure of non-uniformity, deriving from sampling triangular matrices is only $n!$

 This non-uniformity was overlooked in \cite{mdb01} leading them to underestimate the complexity of the Markov chain method.
-To obtain an approximately uniform distribution we need to run the Markov chain long enough (say $2Lk$ steps) that the elements of the resulting transition matrix $U^k$ are close on a scale well below $1/a_n$.
-This scale becomes finer as $n$ increases and leads to an additional dependence of $k$ on $n$ which increases the complexity of the algorithm.
+To obtain an approximately uniform distribution the Markov chain needs to be run long enough (say $2Lk$ steps) so that the elements of the resulting transition matrix $U^k$ are close on a scale well below $1/a_n$.
+This means we require $\vert (U^{k})_{ij} - 1/a_n \vert \ll 1/a_n$, $\forall ij$ or more accurately

-The difference between the maximum and minimum of the elements of $U^k$ decays at least exponentially $\sim\exp(-\alpha k)$ with a rate $\alpha$ depending on the largest eigenvalue of $U$ below that at 1.
-The probability for any DAG with the most arcs to remain unchanged is $1/2+1/2n$ so the maximum element of $U^{1/2}$ is at least $1/2^{L}$.
-To approach the uniform distribution it should be reduced by a factor of around $n!/q^n$, in line with \eref{totalDAG}, suggesting that $k$ is at least of order $n\log(n)/\alpha$.
-Since the largest element of $U$ is certainly $<1$ the order of $k$ is at most $n^2/\alpha$.